HewlettPackard/SHARP/docs/launcher.md

 In addition to the CSV file, a per-task human-readable markdown file is created with a short description of the task and all the options used in its invocation.
 The file is called task.md, substituting for the actual task name.
 The markdown file also contains specific information identifying the system-under-test, including hardware and operating-system descriptors.
-The different sections for system information, and the commands to generate their data, can be found in default_config.yaml and may be overriden by your own configuration.
+The different sections for system information, and the commands to generate their data, can be found in sys_spec.yaml and may be overridden by your own configuration.

 The location of log files is under a per-experiment directory.
 The top-level directory customizable and defaults to `../runlogs`.